andygunn/J-01-PCB-Alps/README.md

 # J-01 Alps PCB

 This is an Alps compatible PCB for the [J-01 keyboard](https://geekhack.org/index.php?topic=107597).
 Many thanks to Flex, the designer of the original PCB for their help with dimensions and layout compatibility.
+Additional thanks to Anjheos for the help with adding J-01 rev2 compatibility.

 While it lacks support for MX switches, it has Alps switch support and the following additional features:
 - Full bottom row support per the options in Via (see the following [Keyboard Layout](http://www.keyboard-layout-editor.com/#/gists/1aa1c3e0d55bc183d22bc74a1a26bc83) for more information).
 - Normal, stepped, and 3800-style Capslock footprints.
 - ISO Enter support - including for 1.25U vertical and horizontal rotation (Matias, DCS?), and 1.5U vertical orientation (Dell AT102).
-- Some hand-solderable SMT component support, though this branch uses the ATmega32U4-MU variant which is not hand-solderable.
+- Some hand-solderable SMT component support, though the ATmega32U4-MU MCU is not hand-solderable.
 - This PCB maintains PCB-mount MX stabilizer support, as most modern Alps keysets relased now have MX-style stabilizers.
 Using a plate with MX-style stabilizer cutouts will be requried to use those.

 Some notable changes from the original J-01 rev1 PCB: